AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 This is because *all* fragments that share a model being used within the GraphQL query have to be loaded into memory.
 This consumes both time and memory.
 Filtering, which may reduce the number of items in the (final) result set, can only be applied **after** loading the entire result set into memory.

 This can lead to the impression that even small result sets (can) lead to bad performance.
-However, in reality the slowness is caused by the size of the initial result set, as it has to be handled internally, before filtering can be applied.
+However, in reality the slowness is caused by the size of the initial result set, as it has to be handled internally before filtering can be applied.

 To reduce performance and memory issues, this initial result set has to be kept as small as possible.